Setting Up A HTTPS To HTTP Reverse Proxy

 Overview

 Today, we'll teach you how to set up a HTTPS to HTTP reverse proxy.
-This service can come in handy if you have a HTTP Web server hosted in an internal network that you would like external clients to access via HTTPS.
+This service can come in handy if you have an HTTP Web server hosted in an internal network that you would like external clients to access via HTTPS.
 That way, inbound clients connecting via the Internet can access your site securely.

 What we want to do

-Notice that, while the reverse proxy and web server exchange data via plain HTTP, clients connecting to the reverse proxy communicate over a secure HTTPS connection.
+Notice that while the reverse proxy and web server exchange data via plain HTTP, clients connecting to the reverse proxy communicate over a secure HTTPS connection.
 As such, these connections are able to benefit from the security functions of SSL, such as data-in-transit encryption and host authentication.

 This configuration makes perfect sense because, while client requests originating from the same internal network as the Web server can be considered safe, requests coming from the Internet should be treated with caution.
+If you're curious about what this looks like in real-time, schedule a demo with one of our experts; they'd be happy to help.

 How to Set-Up a HTTPS to HTTP Reverse Proxy

-Then if you like what you see, just simply download the free evaluation by clicking the download button at the end of the post.
+Then if you like what you see, simply download the free evaluation by clicking the download button at the end of the post.

 Sounds good?
 Let's proceed.